docarray/docarray/docs/tutorials/mutlimodal_training_and_serving.md

 ## Train the model in a constrative way between Text and Image (CLIP)

-Now that we have defined our dataloader and our models we can train the two encoder is a contrastive way.
+Now that we have defined our dataloader and our models we can train the two encoders is a contrastive way.
 The goal is to match the representation of the text and the image for each pair in the dataset.

 ```python
 optim = torch.optim.Adam(